How to Keep You and Your Family Cool and Survive the Heat in Disney World

 3. Take a Break

 The hottest part of the day tends to be between 12-3pm.
 That also tends to be the busiest part of the day, too.
-So I suggest using this time to take a break!
+So I suggest using at least some of this time to take a break!
 You have plenty of options here.
 You could schedule a sit-down meal during this time.
 This way you can fill your belly and cool off at the same time.
 Or my personal favorite is to watch a show in one of the air-conditioned buildings.
 There are tons to choose from: Frozen Sing-a-long Celebration, Hall of Presidents, Voyage of the Little Mermaid, Festival of the Lion King, and so much more

 4. Cooling Towels

 These things are pretty nifty!
 There are a few brands out there, but they all pretty much do the same thing.
 You wet them with water, twist the excess water out, and then wear it around your neck to stay cool!
 These towels mainly work by quick evaporation of water, giving you that cold feeling, so they can be used again and again!
-Another pro tip– by these on Amazon before your trip.
+Another pro tip– buy these on Amazon before your trip.
 They sell them at Disney, but again, I am a cheapo and I buy cheap.
 But, Disney does sell them all over the parks, so if you need one in a pinch, Disney has them.
 You can purchase the ones I use off Amazon here .

 5. Splash Pads